reubensadler/integrated-company-timesheet/README.md

 <img src="Screenshots/add%20and%20delete%20projects%20from%20list.png" width="500" >

 When adding or deleting projects, the change is made in both the company timesheet and Jobs list.xlsx.
 Employee timesheets then refer to Jobs list.xlsx to get the list.
-This allows the jobs list to easily be shared with all employees with giving them access to the company timesheet.
+This allows the jobs list to easily be shared with all employees without giving them access to the company timesheet.